-The Sydney venues for days when all you want to do is graze on a luxurious cheeseboard and put a solid dent in a bottle of wine while you catch up on the last few years, days or minutes of someone's life and discuss the age old question: washed rind vs hard cheese.
+Here's a list of Sydney venues for lazy afternoons and late nights, when all you want to do is graze on a luxurious cheeseboard and put a solid dent in a bottle of wine while you catch up on the last few years, days or minutes of someone's life and debate the age old question: cheddar, Brie or blue?

-At Continental in Newtown a downstairs deli opens at 11am and becomes a casual bar/restaurant as the later hours creep in, while upstairs there's a bistro for those fancier nights out.
-But downstairs is where we like to hang, putting serious dents in their collection of natural wines and French cheeses that they serve with a sweet potato paste from Argentina.
-We try not to think about the dents in our savings as a result.
+At Newtown's Continental, a downstairs deli opens at 11am and becomes a casual bar/restaurant as the later hours creep in, while upstairs there's a bistro for those fancier nights out.
+But downstairs is where we like to hang and make the most of the collection of wines and French, Italian, Spanish and Aussie cheeses that they serve with housemade jelly.
+They bake ridiculously good, chewy, crusty bread here, too.
+Order it.

 It’s the cheeses that are responsible for the queues of turophiles pressing their noses against the glass here.
-It’s $21 for two, $29 for three or $37 for four cheeses and you get to choose each and every one.
-No one is going to sneak a wedge of Manchego on your plate here unless you want it.
+It’s $23 for two, $31 for three or $38 for four cheeses, and you get to choose each and every one.
+No one is going to sneak a chunk of Manchego onto your plate unless you want it.
 Each board comes with bread and crackers, a small puck of quince paste, muscatels and a fig-and-walnut rolada, but that's all just window dressing for the main event.

-Hole up in this tiny Paddington wine bar for an evening of all the crazy, raw, wild and feral Italian wines you can handle.
-To temper this fermented frenzy, they always have magnificent cheese available at market price.
-Whether it's a hard pecorino or a soft wedge of three-milk brie depends entirely on the whim of the kitchen.
+Hole up in this tiny Paddington wine bar for an evening of all the crazy, raw, wild and feral wines you can handle.
+To temper this fermented frenzy, there's always a trio of magnificent cheeses available.
+Sometimes it's bitey pecorino, sometimes it's Aussie classics like Holy Goat or Pyengana cloth-bound cheddar, but you can always bet on goodness.